Ricardo Esgaio: Return to Sporting

 On 3 July 2021, Esgaio returned to Sporting on a five-year deal, for a €5.5 million fee with a €45 million buyout clause.
-He scored his first competitive goal for the club on 30 April 2023, in the 2–1 league win over F.C.
-Famalicão.
+He scored his first competitive goal for the club on 30 April 2023, in the 2–1 league win over Famalicão.

 Esgaio won the first national championship of his career in the 2023–24 campaign.
 Never an undisputed starter and often criticised for his performances, he did manage 28 appearances for the winners.

 Esgaio and Sporting again won the domestic league in 2024–25.
 He contributed only nine matches to this feat, however.

 Later career

 On 1 September 2025, Esgaio terminated his contract with Sporting by mutual agreement.
-Later that day, the 32-year-old moved abroad for the first time and signed a two-year deal with Fatih Karagümrük S.K. of the Turkish Süper Lig.
+Later that day, the 32-year-old moved abroad for the first time and signed a two-year deal with Fatih Karagümrük of the Turkish Süper Lig.
+He totalled 28 games in his only season, being relegated.

+Esgaio returned to Portugal on 11 June 2026, signing with Gil Vicente until June 2028.

 International career

 Esgaio played 91 times for Portugal at youth level.
 He was first choice for the under-21s at the 2015 UEFA European Championship, helping to a runner-up finish in the Czech Republic.
 He was the captain of the Olympic team at the 2016 tournament in Brazil.